opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 ### Latency

-The total amount of time that the request waited before receiving the response, in addition to any other delays that occurred before the request is sent.
-In most circumstances latency is measured the same as service time, unless in testing in [Throughput-throttled mode]({{site.url}}{{site.baseurl}}/benchmark/user-guide/target-throughput/), latency is measured as service-time plus the time request spends waiting in the queue.
+The total time that the request waited before receiving the response, as well as any other delays that occurred prior to sending the request.
+In most circumstances, latency is measured the same as service time, unless when testing in [Throughput-throttled mode]({{site.url}}{{site.baseurl}}/benchmark/user-guide/target-throughput/).
+In this case, latency is measured as service time plus the time that the request spends waiting in the queue.

 ### Throughput